 Best for Redness-Prone Skin: Cetaphil Foaming Face Wash for Redness Prone Skin

 Caffeine is a natural stimulant most commonly found in tea, coffee, and cacao plants.
-In skincare, it helps to stimulate blood flow and decrease puffiness, as well as works to dissolve fat, which makes it a choice cellulite treatment.
+In skincare, it helps to stimulate blood flow and decrease puffiness, as well as works to dissolve fat, which makes it a choice ingredient in cellulite creams.

 “Cetaphil Foaming Face Wash is an excellent choice for a daily cleanser,” recommends Svendsen.
 “Most people tolerate this cleanser very nicely, as it is great for makeup removal, sensitive skin, acneic skin, and those looking to do specific lasers or peels.
 This face wash contains caffeine.
 One of the interesting aspects of ingredients such as caffeine in skincare is the dilation effect it has on broken blood vessels and redness.
 Caffeine is an excellent anti-inflammatory agent.”